26 September 2024

 [Patriarchal 'peɪ.tri.ɑr.kəl adjective.]

-When people talk about patriarchy nowadays, they tend to mean the second definition above: Women can’t seem to find their way into any official or significant positions of leadership.
-They can have unofficial power, like a First Lady; they can have insignificant power, like being in charge of cleaning the break room.
+When people talk about patriarchy nowadays, they tend to mean the second definition above: The system is rigged in such a way that women can’t find their way into any official or significant positions of leadership.
+There is no way into it.
+At most they can have unofficial power, like a First Lady; they can have insignificant power, like being in charge of cleaning the break room.
 (Gee, what an honor.)
-But never any serious authority; the “old boys’ network” keeps shutting them out.
+But never any serious authority.
+The “old boys’ network” keeps shutting them out.

-Because the “old boys” don’t wanna work with women.
+Obviously because the “old boys” don’t wanna work with women.
 Especially don’t wanna work for women.
 Doesn’t matter the reasons; they’re all different forms of sexism.
 It’s a way-too-common problem in the present day.
 But actually sexism isn’t what this article is about.
 (Not primarily.
 Sexism doesn’t have to be part of patriarchy.
-Problem is… it nearly always is.)
+But it nearly always is.)

 Now, we Americans grew up under democracy.
-When we’re in a situation where there’s no leadership, we figure, “Okay, we’ll take a vote”—all of us are equal, so the majority should rule, right?
-If one of us tries to seize power, we object, ’cause that’s not fair.
+When we’re in a situation where there’s no leadership, we often figure, “Okay, we’ll take a vote.”
+All of us are equal, so the majority should rule, right?
+If one of us tries to assume power, we object, ’cause that’s not fair.
 But that’s because we were raised to be democratic.
 The ancients weren’t.
 Popular vote didn’t rule the day; the strongest or loudest or most dangerous did.
 This is Darwinism at its simplest.

-Not egalitarian, where spouses get an equal say.
-Not democratic, where the kids get a vote too.
+It wasn’t egalitarian; spouses got no equal say.
+Wasn’t democratic, where the kids got a vote too.
 It was a dictatorship.
-What the patriarch decided was how things were.
+What the patriarch decided, was how things were.
 No one to overrule him, no constitution to say he violated civil rights, no legislature to control his behavior, no police to stop him.
 If he decided he was taking a second or third or hundredth wife, he did.
 If he forbade his daughter from marrying a certain man, she had to obey.
 If he ordered his son put to death for disobedience, off with his head.
 Seriously.

 And there are a number of Christians who read about these “good old days” in the bible, and wouldn’t mind returning to them.
-Oh, I’ll get to them.
+Oh, I’ll get to those guys.

 A nomad’s government.